-Levy, a Republican, was the representative for New York's 4th congressional district from 1993 to 1994.
+Levy was the representative for New York’s 4th congressional district and was a Republican.
+He served from 1993 to 1994.

 Levy is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1994 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).